silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/08_Performance/index.md

 icon: tachometer-alt
 ---

-The following guide describes the common ways to speed your SilverStripe website up.
-The general rules for getting the best performance out of SilverStripe include running the latest versions of PHP alongside a [opcode](http://en.wikipedia.org/wiki/Opcode) cache such as [XCache](http://xcache.lighttpd.net/) or [APC](http://nz2.php.net/manual/en/intro.apc.php).
+The following guide describes the common ways to speed your Silverstripe CMS website up.
+The general rules for getting the best performance out of Silverstripe CMS include running the latest versions of PHP alongside a [opcode](http://en.wikipedia.org/wiki/Opcode) cache such as [XCache](http://xcache.lighttpd.net/) or [APC](http://nz2.php.net/manual/en/intro.apc.php).